Lacrymology/states/doc/usage.rst

     branch: develop

-The only limitation with that, is that the branch name need to exists in all git repositories (except the one for pillars).
+The only limitation with that, is that the branch name need to exist in all git repositories (except the one for pillar).

 Deployment
 ----------

-Once pillars had been created to feed data to states and roles created, the next step is to run the tests.
+Once pillar had been created to feed data to states and roles created, the next step is to run tests.
 For that check tests document.

 Once states are applied successfully, the salt master can bootstrap itself and be available to configure all minions.
 For that, check the master installation